mckinseyacademy/mcka-theme/docs/SetupNotes.md

 In case you have issues with the Apros website on Linux and LMS and the forum are working, chances are that the port forwarding isn't working properly.
 To fix that try adding the [Mac rules in Vagrant](https://www.danpurdy.co.uk/web-development/osx-yosemite-port-forwarding-for-vagrant/) with adding the [iptables rules for Linux](http://serverfault.com/questions/112795/how-can-i-run-a-server-on-linux-on-port-80-as-a-normal-user).
 Note that the added iptables rules are deleted upon reboot, if you are on Debian you can use [this](http://unix.stackexchange.com/questions/52376/why-do-iptables-rules-disappear-when-restarting-my-debian-system) to make the rules permanent.

-## Appendix B: 'Real-Word' Deployments
+## Appendix B: 'Real-World' Deployments

 Deployments of Apros that are publicly accessible should differ in several respects.
 Chiefly: